Published: August 22, 2019

 If you relate to anything covered in this story and would like some useful tools and techniques to implement in your life, please read: Real Life Stories: Overcoming PTSD.

 This article on Stress Management is also a useful resource.
 Marisa shares how “Any traumatic experience can form deep-rooted beliefs that affect our behaviour on a subconscious level.
 Rapid Transformational Therapy helps people understand and transform the underlying issues, freeing people from any limiting beliefs, reprogramming the mind for success.
 Learning stress management techniques can benefit all areas of your life.”

-Rapid Transformational Therapy is Marisa’s revolutionary new treatment, which has been heralded as “one of the most effective therapies available.''
-In this process, a client explores the role, purpose, function and intention of any issue to get to the underlying cause of an issue in order to eradicate it quickly and permanently and set your mind up for success.
+Rapid Transformational Therapy is Marisa’s revolutionary approach to therapy.
+In this process, a client explores the role, purpose, function and intention of any issue to help them understand the underlying cause, begin to overcome it and set their mind up for success.

 If you would like more information please visit Rapid Transformational Therapy where you can download lots more free resources, masterclasses, and relaxing transformative audios.

 Oprah concludes that “Everybody has a story and your story is equally as valuable and important as my story.
 My story just helped define and shape me, as does everybody’s story.”

 We love to hear your real-life stories of how RTT has impacted you or your clients’ lives.
 If you would like to share your experience with the wider community, so as many people can benefit as possible, please email k[email protected].